Sanctuary of Nuestra Señora de Estíbaliz

-The Sanctuary of Nuestra Señora de Estíbaliz (Spanish: Santuario de Nuestra Señora de Estíbaliz) is a sanctuary located in Argandoña within the municipality of Vitoria-Gasteiz, Álava, Spain.
+The Sanctuary of Nuestra Señora de Estíbaliz (Estibalizko Andre Mariaren santutegia; Spanish: Santuario de Nuestra Señora de Estíbaliz) is a sanctuary located in Argandoña within the municipality of Vitoria-Gasteiz, Álava, Spain.
 It is surrounded with green forests and it has the view of the entire province as it is located in a small hill 9 km away from the city of Vitoria-Gasteiz.
 Here stands the patroness of Álava.
 It was declared Bien de Interés Cultural in 1931.

 History

 The site and the Lady of Estibaliz are first attested on a 962 Navarrese royal charter.
 The present-day sanctuary was built in the 11th century, and it is a true jewel of Romanesque art.
 In 1138 it was donated to the benedictine monks of Nájera, who preserved it until 1431 when they sold it to lord Fernán Pérez de Ayala, son of the famous King Enrique de Castilla's chancellor, lord Pedro López de Ayala.

 Later, the sanctuary was donated to Santiago's hospital in the city of Vitoria-Gasteiz.
 In 1542, the donator's inheritor ordered its restoration.
 The new parts of the sanctuary, most of them restored, were built between the 12th and 13th centuries.

 During the 20th century, many young pupils received instruction here with a special focus on religious vocation.
 Bearing witness to its gone heyday, a Basque-Navarrese Railway line had its terminus in the sanctuary, nowadays dismantled.